 Ninja Creami:

-- To make Ninja Creami honey ice cream, you will cut the recipe in half.
+- To make Ninja Creami honey ice cream, you will cut the recipe in half or make two pints.

 - When ready to spin, microwave the base for 30 seconds or run the outside under hot water for a 1-2 minutes then spin on the lite ice cream setting.

-- If needed, add a splash of milk and re-spin (I love when it's a soft serve consistency!).
+- If needed, add a splash of milk and re-spin.

 - Use a knife to swirl in the remaining honey and salt or just drizzle on top when ready to serve.
 I do not suggest using the mix-in function as that will completely mix in the honey without leaving streaks of it through the ice cream.